What to Do When You Receive an IRS Audit Letter

 - Eligibility for credits

-Assuming that you were totally honest when filling out your tax return, your audit can likely be handled with relative ease.
-However, if you were intentionally dishonest in your filings, you could end up in hot water.
+Assuming that you were totally honest when filling out your tax return, your IRS audit can likely be handled with relative ease.
+However, if you were intentionally dishonest in your tax filings, you could end up in hot water.
 Either way, if you receive an audit letter, the first thing you should do is open it immediately.

 If you had your taxes for the year in question done by a tax professional, contact him or her to ask for clarification about the problem.
 If he or she is unable to help or if you don’t have a regular tax professional, consult a qualified tax professional right away and ask for a review of your return.
+If you need an experienced IRS audit attorney to represent you in an audit, book a consultation now.

 How to Identify an IRS Audit Letter